-While your personal and business credit status is crucial, lenders will also want to know about the kind of business you operate.
-Therefore, you should be prepared with a business plan, financial statements, and an analysis of the new equipment’s positive effect on your operations.
+With this in mind, you should be prepared with a business plan, financial statements, and an analysis of the new equipment’s positive effect on your operations.

-Rates on equipment financing have a tremendous range—recently between 4% and 30%.
-Bad credit equipment financing won’t be available at the lower rate, but how high it goes depends partly on how bad the credit score and other factors are.
-It’s a huge difference, and the high and low ends of that spectrum will be significant in determining your payment.
+Your rates will make a huge difference in determining your payment for equipment financing.
 For example, let’s look at an equipment loan for $30,000 with a term of five years.
 The monthly payment and total amount paid are much different using a 4 percent interest rate (compounded monthly, also adding an origination fee of 5 percent and a small documentation fee, which would be typical) than with a 25 percent interest rate.

 Loan Amount | Loan Term | Interest Rate | Monthly Payment | Total of Payments |